ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 There are currently two different [burst-based](#sentinel-1-bursts "Jump to the Sentinel-1 Bursts section of this document") InSAR jobs available.
 The ISCE2 InSAR workflow processes input SLC data on a burst-by-burst basis to generate wrapped interferograms, regardless of how many bursts are included in the reference and secondary input files.

 If there are multiple bursts included in the input files, the wrapped interferograms are then merged together for the final processing steps, so the output is a single interferogram regardless of the number of bursts included in the input files.

 ### Single-Burst InSAR
 ASF's original burst-based InSAR job type, `INSAR_ISCE_BURST`, only accepts a single pair of SLC bursts.
 This job type is supported in [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank} as well as the [HyP3 API](../using/api.md ){target=_blank} and [Python SDK](../using/sdk.md ){target=_blank}.

+All single-burst InSAR jobs cost the same number of [credits](../using/credits.md#credit-cost-table "Credit Cost Table" ){target=_blank}, regardless of the processing options selected.

 !!! tip "Deprecation of the INSAR_ISCE_BURST job type"